antoshkaplus/TC_FragileMirrors/README.md

 Don't forget that there is dependency on Ant library

 TODO:
-- time management
-- reduce parameter
-- reduce swap with number of rays
-- empty line count parameter +
 - overhead parameter : issue
 - beam width depends from iteration to iteration
 - increase at the end

-- way to compare results with each other
+- even/odd number of cols/rows add to heuristic

+## Notes:
-"scores" folder is for all the solutions, have to keep it to not run all the solutions every time.
+- "scores" folder is for all the solutions, have to keep it to not run all the solutions every time.